Horse-Plus7/hkdLSTM/README.md

 	4. Modify Parameters:
 	•	You can adjust the look_back variable to change the number of previous time steps used for predictions.
 	•	The epochs and batch_size can also be modified to control the training process.

+  	5. Dataset
+   	•	hkd_exchange_rate.csv is a test dataset we generated.
+Users can also use GET_CSV.py to generate new datasets.

 Key Features
 	•	Data Normalization: The data is normalized using MinMaxScaler to scale the values between 0 and 1, improving the performance of the LSTM model.